SkyList/QosAnalitics/README.md

 __Running__
 Go to archive path and for run this program:
-`$python qos-analitcs.py [interval] [times] [host]`

-* interval - time between each tests, in seconds
-* times - quantity of tests, int natural number
+`$python qos-analytics.py [host] [nPackages] [nExecution] [iBetweenExecution]`

-* host - destination ip host for test, exemple 8.8.8.8
+* host - destination ip host for test, ex: 8.8.8.8
+* nPackages - number of packages are sended peer test, ex: 2000
+* nExecution - number of tests, ex: 100
+* iBetweenExecution - interval between each test(in seconds), ex: 1800

 When test are finalized, all results be saved in two archives `.csv`, `rttResults.csv` and `speedTestResults.csv`.
 `rttResults.csv` contains `['min', 'avg', 'max', 'mdev', 'loss']` and